 Takakkaw Falls are fed by the meltwater of the Daly Glacier, which is all part of the Waputik Icefield.
 The best time to visit Takakkaw Falls is in June, when the glacial melt is roaring from the warmer weather that June sees in the Rockies.
 This is the case for most of the waterfalls in the Rockies.
 As the snow melts, the waterfall volumes are high.

 However, if you visit Takakkaw Falls in October, all that’s left will be a trickle of water until next summer rolls around.
-Parks Canada closes The Yoho Valley Road sometime in October, typically around the 12th, dates are subject to change and you will not be able to access Takakkaw Falls unless you are on snowshoes or nordic skis.
+Parks Canada closes The Yoho Valley Road sometime in October, typically around the 12th, and this is closed until June.
+Dates are subject to change and you will not be able to access Takakkaw Falls unless you are on snowshoes or nordic skis.

 Even then you will need proper avalanche gear during this time.
 I would not recommend visiting Takakkaw Falls to the average visitor during the winter.